Skip to main content

 The Environmental Science degree prepares graduates to be involved in career and personal activities that emphasize the management of all components of the bio-physical environment.
 This includes a strong emphasis on the relationships of the human environment (social, cultural, economic) with the bio-physical environment.
 Graduates with the Environmental Science degree are engaged in such activities as pollution control, waste management, remediation, land and water use and management, endangered species, urban and regional planning and many others.
 Prospective employers often include the words “interdisciplinary experience desired” in job advertisements.

 SNRE graduates have found employment in twenty-seven states, the District of Columbia, the Commonwealth of Puerto Rico, and five countries.
 More than 60% of undergraduates find employment in Florida.
 Only a very small percentage of undergraduates find employment internationally, in contrast to the SNRE graduate students who go on to advanced employment opportunities.
+For more information on the field, visit the U.S. Bureau of Labor Statistics's Occupational Outlook Handbook for Environmental Scientists and Specialists.

 Examples of Job Titles in the Environmental Science Field

-Air Quality Analyst Greenways Coordinator
+Air Quality Analyst Environmental Social Scientist

-Aquatic Biologist Hazardous Materials Specialist
+Aquatic Biologist Environmental Specialist

-Biologist Hydrologic Technician
+Biologist Environmental Technician

-Botanist Industrial Hygiene Specialist
+Engineering Assistant Industrial Hygiene Specialist

-Ecologist Natural Resource Planner
+Environmental Analyst Natural Resource Planner

-Engineering Assistant Nature Preserve Manager
+Environmental Consultant Nature Preserve Manager

-Environmental Analyst Research Scientist
+Environmental Data Analyst Research Scientist

-Environmental Coordinator Risk Assessor
+Environmental Educator Risk Assessor

-Environmental Educator Sales Representative
+Environmental Extension Agent Sales Representative

-Environmental Permitting Specialist Stormwater Program Manager
+Environmental Manager Stormwater Program Manager

 Environmental Planner Utility Projects Coordinator

-Environmental Project Manager Wastewater Treatment Specialist
+Environmental Policy Analyst Wastewater Treatment Specialist

-Environmental Safety Specialist Water Quality Analyst
+Environmental Project Manager Water Quality Analyst

-Environmental Sanitarian Specialist Wetlands Scientist
+Environmental Protection Specialist Wetlands Scientist

-Environmental Scientist Wildlife Biologist
+Environmental Research Scientist Wildlife Biologist

-Environmental Specialist Wildlife Ecologist
+Environmental Safety Specialist Wildlife Ecologist

-Environmental Technician Wildlife Manager
+Environmental Sanitarian Specialist Wildlife Manager

-Environmental Trainer Zoologist
+Environmental Scientist Zoologist

 Many of our baccalaureate students enter the private sector, which hires approximately 11% of our graduates.
 Most graduates are employed as environmental engineers or environmental consultants.
 Others are employed in a wide range of positions, including real estate, small business and other professional companies.
 About 10% work in government agencies.
 Over 50% of our graduates go on to graduate or professional school, engaging in a range of fields including interdisciplinary ecology, law, urban and regional planning, natural resource management, earth and life sciences, and journalism.
 These individuals seek to develop mastery in these fields or to enter the job market at a level that maximizes income and workplace responsibility.